Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 Safari Pass - Local Payment:

 Please note that this safari requires a mandatory Safari Pass (Local Payment) at an additional cost.
 The Safari Pass includes most of the tour highlights and activities, as well as some accommodation en route.
 This compulsory payment can be made when booking your tour, or at the start of your trip, payable directly to your tour guide.
-Contact African Budget Safaris for the detailed itinerary listing what is included in the Safari Pass and see the Full Pricing above for rates.
+Contact African Budget Safaris for the detailed itinerary listing what is included in the Safari Pass, and see the Full Pricing above for rates.

 Tour Accommodation:

-On this budget tour, accommodation is mostly in twin share rooms with twin beds in basic chalets, cabins or bungalows with en-suite bathrooms.
+On this budget tour, accommodation is mostly in twin shared rooms with twin beds in basic chalets, cabins or bungalows with en-suite bathrooms.
 Most of the places that we stay at have a pool, restaurant and bar.
 Some of the accommodation is a little more basic but still comfortable, clean and safe.

 We spend one night bush camping under the stars in dome tents in the Okavango Delta – an unforgettable wildlife experience!